 I like to break things down into practical steps.
 Here’s a list of suggested steps I would take if you’re feeling as motivated as I did after leaving Activate!

 - If you’re not already an EBA student, get on the waiting list now!
 While you wait, Ruth sends out fantastic and actionable content.

 - Join a mom blogging Facebook group (or several!).
 There are so many fantastic groups of supportive mom entrepreneurs.

 - Start your email list RIGHT NOW!

 This time last year, I wouldn’t have considered myself an influencer in the blogging world.
-During the conference, Several people told me they were in my Facebook group, on my email list, or taking one of my courses.
+During the conference, Several people told me they were on my email list or taking one of my courses.
 Woah, how amazing is that!
 It made me feel like all the hard work over the last year has really started to pay off.
 I’m proof that hard work, dedication, and never giving up pays off.
 Elite Blog Academy played a big role in helping me get to where I am today.